-Once you reach the bottom of the hill you are now in Maori, our favourite spot along this coast.
+Once you reach the bottom of the hill you are now I Maori, our favourite spot along this coast.
 There are not a lot of sights or as many people, but that is why we loved it so much!

 Finish off the day with some authentic Italian gelato from one of the small cafes along the harbour side and relax with the crashing of the waves.
 One more spot to see before we head back to Salerno.

 If you head up the main street away from the water, you will find a small garden on your left hand side.
-Head up the stairs to find one of the most peaceful areas we have ever discovered on our travels.
+Head up the stairs to find one of the more peaceful areas we have ever discovered on our travels.
 It is a small garden, protected by trees and surrounded by the mountainside buildings.
 As you walk around the statues and monuments, take a glance into the pools to discover the hidden, underwater world beneath your feet.
 Beneath the surface of the water you will find columns and statues, making it look like an ancient, flooded building.
 Very cool!